arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

   if(data_type[1]) {
     send.liascript(`#### Clinical Data

-- Since clinical research efforts don't always collect biospecimen data.
-- When you cannot link the the biobank, treat instance_id as the IDs you use for samples taken from participants
-- Can use Epic Patient ID (start with Z) as the local\_participant\_id
-- The list of required files we collect for this file are as follows:
+Since clinical research efforts don't always collect biospecimen data, you may not use a Biorepository sample ID.
+When you cannot link the the biobank, treat instance_id as the IDs you use for samples taken from participants.
+The Epic Patient ID (start with Z) can be used as the local\_participant\_id.
+The list of required files we collect for this file are as follows:

-> - participant_manifest.csv
+  - participant_manifest.csv
-> - local\_participant\_id
+  - local\_participant\_id
-> - cohort
+  - cohort
-> - instance_id
+  - instance_id

     `)
   } else send.clear()